-Gather in the Garden with PTSA Garden Coordinator Andrea Hildebrandt
+Gather in the Garden/Green Team with PTSA Garden Coordinator Andrea Hildebrandt

 The connection between humans and our Earth are never ending.
 Each Wednesday after school, we'll be gathering with your child and other students in our school community to help our young people turn their innate knowledge of the world around us into real experiences.